yanjunhuan/ProjectStudy/readme.txt

-Git is a version control sysyem.
+Git is a distributed  free software.
-Git is free software
+Git is a free software.